pantheon-systems/documentation/source/content/guides/secrets/01-introduction.md

 * Secure: secrets are encrypted at rest.
 * Easy to use: create and update secrets via Terminus.
-* Governability: secrets could be set at organization level and shared to all the sites owned by that organization.
+* Governable: secrets could be set at organization level and shared to all the sites owned by that organization.
 * Overridable: secrets could be overridden at environment level when needed.